 Excellence in Family Medicine education and patient care with an academic focus are the hallmarks of training at the University of Washington.
 Residents work collaboratively with teams in a wide variety of settings to learn cutting-edge medicine and patient-centered care.
 Our graduates work in both urban and rural communities, as well as international service, and many have pursued paths of academic medicine, health policy, or research.

 Residents in both tracks share overall curriculum, faculty, most clinical rotations, didactics and social events.
 Regardless of which track the resident chooses, the program emphasizes patient-centered, evidence-based care working with patients from diverse cultural, social and economic backgrounds.
 Autonomy and responsibility in patient care are encouraged under the guidance of a faculty rich in diversity and depth.
-Fellowships in Sports Medicine, Academic Medicine (R4 Chief Residency), and Research are available within the Department of Family Medicine.
+Fellowships in Primary Care Sports Medicine, Academic Medicine (R4 Chief Residency), Global Health and Research are available within the Department of Family Medicine.
+Other fellowships are available to family medicine graduates in Palliative Care and Occupational Health.
 An MPH is available through the University.

-The University of Washington Family Medicine Residency is a university-based educational organization dedicated to training family physicians for a wide variety of practice and academic options in the Pacific Northwest.
-To achieve this goal, we maintain active clinical practices that serve diverse populations of patients representing a broad spectrum of needs including the needs of the medically underserved within our community.
+The University of Washington Family Medicine Residency trains physicians in full-spectrum care, scholarship and leadership, using innovative educational and clinical designs to serve patients, families and diverse communities.
+To achieve this goal, our faculty maintain active clinical practices that serve diverse populations of patients representing a broad spectrum of needs including the needs of the medically underserved within our community.

 In the second year residents continue inpatient training, but increasingly expand into community and ambulatory experiences, both within and outside of the Family Medical Center.
-Each R2 takes a Community Practice Rotation, which immerses the resident in the life of a community practice in either a rural or urban underserved location.
-Second year residents also begin teaching roles with both other residents and medical students.
+Each R2 takes a Community Practice Rotation, which immerses the resident in the life of a community practice in a rural, urban or international underserved location.
+Second year residents also begin teaching roles with other residents and medical students.

 Further information about the residency, the community, and the application process are available through: